degeusgk/IA626-Final-Project/outline.md

  There are more posts removed due to misinformation in the r\COVID-19 subreddit than the r\coronavirus subreddit.

  #### Analysis
  I graphed the number of removed comments for each of the subreddits over the time period in which they were posted.
+It quickly became obvious that r\COVID19 consistently has significantly fewer removed comments than r\coronavirus.

 ![png](https://github.com/degeusgk/IA626-Final-Project/blob/master/Removed_Comments_Over_Time.png)

+When comparing the proportion of removed comments to the whole the difference is equally as stark.
+Not only does r\coronavirus have more removed comments, it has a higher percentage of comments that are removed.
+This is despite the fact that for every moderator removed comment there is an additional comment explaining why.

 ![png](https://github.com/degeusgk/IA626-Final-Project/blob/master/Percent_Removed_Comments_Over_Time.png)

  ### Conclusions:
+The r\COVID19 has fewer bad actors, and therefore comments removed, than r\coronavirus.
+I was surprised by this finding.
+My assumption of the opposite was based on the fact that r\COVID19 is the "scientific sister" subreddit to r\coronavirus.
+I thought there would be more of an attempt to spread misinformation there.
+But now I see how it might be harder to provide bad scientific data than to spread more general misinformation, as one would on r\coronavirus.
+Overall I found this a very interesting conclusion.